LostArtefacts/TRX/docs/trx/lua/reference/RULES.md

 - <a id="rules.list" name="rules.list"></a>[lua]`trx.rules.list()`
   Every rule there is, as dotted `group.field` keys.

-  Returns: table.
-The keys, in no particular order.
+  Returns: a list of string.
+In no particular order.

 - <a id="rules.get" name="rules.get"></a>[lua]`trx.rules.get(key)`
   Reads a rule by its key, for code that does not know which one it wants.